-If you are serving a reduction sauce, you may only need one ounce per serving.
-If you are serving a lightly-flavored sauce with fish or poultry, you will probably want to serve 2 ounces per serving.
+You may only need one ounce per serving if you are serving a reduction sauce.
+However, if you serve a lightly-flavored sauce with fish or poultry, you will probably want to serve 2 ounces per serving.

 Appearances Make a Difference

-At restaurants, plating the main protein can be a pretty elaborate affair involving squirt bottles, paint brushes and or spoons for precise saucing.
-The home cook can certainly find and use these items for plating, but generally there are three saucing options available to us without having to go to the restaurant supply or craft store.
+Plating the main protein at restaurants can be a pretty elaborate affair involving squirt bottles, paint brushes, or spoons for precise saucing.
+The home cook can indeed find and use these items for plating, but generally, three saucing options are available to us without having to go to the restaurant supply or craft store.

 - Dipping the meat in/brushing the sauce on.
 Think barbecued ribs or chicken.
 In this case, the sauce is thick enough to coat the meat, so to serve all the cook has to do is dip the meat in the sauce and place it on the plate.

 - Pouring sauce over the meat.
-This one is easy: just put the meat on the plate and then ladle or pour the sauce on top.
+This one is easy: just put the meat on the plate and then spoon or pour the sauce on top.

 - Saucing the plate.
-This is probably the type of plating most closely associated with restaurants.
-Pour a pool of sauce in the center of the plate and then place the protein on top.
+This is probably the plating most closely associated with restaurants.
+Pour a sauce pool into the plate's center and then place the protein on top.

 Consider the Thanksgiving meal.
 I don't know anyone who only sauces their meat.
 Gravy goes on everything from mashed potatoes to stuffing to green beans.

 So, keep in mind the side dishes you are serving.
-If you’re serving a mushroom gravy with beef and some type of potato as a side dish, it’s almost guaranteed that everyone is going to want gravy on the potatoes, as well.
+For example, if you're serving mushroom gravy with beef and some potato as a side dish, it's almost guaranteed that everyone will want gravy on the potatoes, too.

-In the case of side dishes that beg for gravy, try to shoot for 2 ounces of gravy per diner per dish.
-So, if you are serving 6 diners and there are two dishes that need to be sauced, you’ll want to have at least 4 ounces of sauce per diner, or 24 ounces.
+For side dishes that beg for gravy, try to shoot for 2 ounces of gravy per diner per dish.
+So, if you are serving six diners and two dishes need to be sauced, you'll want to have at least 4 ounces of sauce per diner or 24 ounces.

 Again, everyone's taste is different, and the amount of sauce you choose to make/serve along with a dish is a very subjective decision.
 Often, it might come down to how much sauce the recipe makes.

-If there is any left over, you can serve extra.
-If there isn’t, then you can’t.
-And, at the end of the day, if you’re serving good food to good friends and family, most people are not going to lose any sleep over an ounce or two of sauce.
+If there is any leftover, you can serve extra.
+If there isn't, then you can't.
+And, at the end of the day, if you're serving good food to good friends and family, most people will not lose any sleep over an ounce or two of sauce.